Michael Madhusudan Dutt: Marriage and family

-Dutta returned from Madras to Calcutta in February 1856, after his father's death (in 1855), abandoning his wife and four children in Madras.
+Dutt returned from Madras to Calcutta in February 1856, after his father's death (in 1855), abandoning his wife and four children in Madras.
 No records of his divorce from Rebecca or remarriage have been found.
-In 1858, he was joined there by a 22-year old of French extraction, Emelia Henrietta Sophie White, the daughter of his colleague at the Madras Male Orphan Asylum.
+In 1858, he was joined there by a 22-year old woman of French Eurasian extraction, Emelia Henrietta Sophie White, the daughter of his colleague at the Madras Male Orphan Asylum.
 They had two sons, Frederick Michael Milton (23 July 1861 – 11 June 1875) and Albert Napoleon (1869 – 22 August 1909), and a daughter, Henrietta Elizabeth Sermista (1859 – 15 February 1879).
 A fourth child was stillborn.
-Their relationship lasted until the end of his life, Henrietta pre-deceasing him by three days, on 26 June 1873.
+Their relationship lasted until the end of her life, Henrietta pre-deceasing him by three days, on 26 June 1873.

 Rebecca died in Madras in July 1892.
 Only a daughter and a son survived her.
 The son, McTavish-Dutt, practised as a pleader in the Court of Small Causes in Madras.

 The tennis player Leander Paes is a direct descendant of Dutt, who is his great-great-grandson on his mother's side.

 Death

-Dutta died in Calcutta General Hospital on 29 June 1873.
-Three days prior to his death, he recited a passage from Shakespeare's Macbeth to his dear friend Bysack, to express his deepest conviction of life:
+Dutt died in Presidency General Hospital on 29 June 1873.
+Three days before his death, he recited a passage from Shakespeare's Macbeth to his dear friend Bysack, to express his deepest conviction of life: